amiller/library/README.md

-Illustration of a timing bug in BFT-SMaRt
+Illustration of a potential timing bug in BFT-SMaRt
 ========
 Andrew Miller